 Insurance

-The Board shall provide unemployment insurance,1 workers' compensation,2 and liability insurance for all certified personnel.
-In addition, the Board shall provide term life and cancer insurance to full-time employees.
+The Board shall provide unemployment insurance1 and workers' compensation2 insurance for all certified personnel.
+In accordance with 702 KAR 3:330, the District shall provide Certified Employee Liability Insurance in an amount not less than one (1) million dollars for the protection of the employee from liability arising in the course and scope of pursuing the duties of his or her employment.3 In addition, the Board shall provide term life and cancer insurance to full-time employees.

-The State provides group health and life insurance to employees who are eligible as determined by Kentucky Administrative Regulation.3
+The State provides group health and life insurance to employees who are eligible as determined by Kentucky Administrative Regulation.4